madsstoumann/elements/blog/selling-security.md

 </script>
 ```

 The official name is “Subresource Integrity”, and most of the large CDN's and script-delivery-services support it.

 Documentation is here:
 https://w3c.github.io/webappsec-subresource-integrity/

 ## Content-Security-Policy
 Next up is *Content-Security-Policy*, or *CSP* for short.
-This can either be added as response-headers on the server, or as a meta-tag in the html.
+This can either be added as response-headers on the server, or as a `<meta>`-tag in the html.
 I'm going to focus on the latter here.

 A CSP will tell the webpage from which domains it will allow loading images, fonts, iframes etc.